Proving Your Car Accident Case

 There can be many types of damages claimed in a car accident.
 These must be proven as well.

-Millar & Mixon, LLC can seek evidence proving that, but for the crash, you would not have incurred medical expenses, missed work and lost income, suffered physical pain and emotional distress and sustained other losses.
+The Millar Law Firm can seek evidence proving that, but for the crash, you would not have incurred medical expenses, missed work and lost income, suffered physical pain and emotional distress and sustained other losses.

 Because damages are often hotly contested in auto accident cases, it is crucial to carefully and completely document any claim for damages.
 Medical and employment records, bills and receipts, photographs and expert analyses can all play critical roles.